pagekite/upagekite-tutorial/tutorials/01_Hello_World.md

     pk_control.run()

-You should be able to copy/paste this into file named `hello.py`, edit to your liking and then run it using the Python 3 interpretor.
+This code has already been compiled into the [hello.py](../samples/hello.py) sample, which you should be able to edit and then run using the Python 3 interpretor.
 That might look something like this:

-    tutorial$ python3 hello.py
+    tutorial$ python3 samples/hello.py
     [162..490] Tick: uPageKite 0.0.1u; back_off=1; relays=0; socks=0
     [162..375] Ping ('185.112.146.199', 443) ok: 25ms (~22ms)
     ...